OpenDataLand/maplibre-gl-svg-sprite/README.md

 - Memory: call `destroy()` or revoke URLs if you generate often.
 - Layout: current packer is horizontal.
 If you need tighter packing, we can wire in a bin packer.
 - SVG recolor markers: when using `data-fg` / `data-bg` on SVG elements for recoloring, make sure the attributes are XML‑friendly, e.g. `data-fg="true"` (not just `data-fg`).
 The library will rewrite colors, and it also normalizes boolean data attributes for robust XML parsing.

+### Troubleshooting
+- Error: “Expected MapLibre module with addProtocol/removeProtocol”
+  - Pass the MapLibre module (e.g., `import maplibregl from 'maplibre-gl'`) to `registerSpriteFromIcons` / `registerSVGProtocol`, not the map instance.
+- Icons look soft on Retina
+  - Build/register both 1x and 2x ratios for sprites, or set `pixelRatio=2` in `svg://` URLs; the `svg://` protocol defaults to `window.devicePixelRatio` if omitted.
+- `svg://` size isn’t what I expect
+  - Specify `width`/`height` in the URL or ensure the SVG has `width/height` or a `viewBox` to derive dimensions.
+- Recolor params don’t change the icon
+  - Use `fg`/`bg` on elements marked with `data-fg`/`data-bg`, or use `color` to set a root `<svg fill="...">` fallback.
+Ensure data attributes include values (e.g., `data-fg="true"`).
+- Duplicate icon IDs
+  - `SpriteBuilder.addSvg` logs a warning; use `addSvgIfAbsent` or unique IDs to avoid accidental overrides.
+- Sprite key not found
+  - Verify your style `sprite` matches the registered key; the error lists available keys when debug info is enabled.

 ### Advanced: On‑the‑fly SVG images (svg://)